 EarthHero is an eco-friendly online marketplace focused on providing products that are ethically sourced, manufactured, and shipped, all with our shared future in mind.
 All of the brands featured in their marketplace are selected by EarthHero’s team of passionate researchers who make it easier for us to make better choices.
 Their selection of socks includes a wide array of styles and colors.

 EarthHero features socks in several types of fabric including organic cotton, upcycled cotton, upcycled polyester, recycled polyester, hemp, and even a selection of ethical merino socks.
 Try out their filters to refine your search by ‘Materials.'

 EarthHero ensures that all of the products featured in their marketplace are sourced, manufactured, and shipped responsibly.
 EarthHero also offers the option to filter their selection based on ‘Sustainability Features’ including Made in the USA, Organic Content, Renewable Resources, and more.

 Earth Hero's Corporate responsibility

 EarthHero is a certified B Corp, a member of 1% For The Planet, and is fully carbon-neutral through CarbonFund.
 They also strive to reduce waste by composting and recycling wherever possible and have other sustainable practices in place to reduce their consumption and lower their impact.
 Check out their website for more information.

-Friday Sock Co. is a Canadian sock company that offers a wide selection of ethical socks for men, women, and kids in a variety of styles and colours.
-Their selection is colourful and playful and they even offer the option to create your own custom socks (for a minimum of 150 pairs).
+Friday Sock Co. is a Canadian sock company that offers a wide selection of ethical socks for men, women, and kids in a variety of styles and colors.
+Their selection is colorful and playful and they even offer the option to create your own custom socks (for a minimum of 150 pairs).